Overview

 - Frog bite in heavy weeds is excellent

-- Drop shot finesse rigs in 8–15 ft during midday
+- Drop shot, or Carolina rigs with Senkos or creature baits in 8–15 ft during midday

 - Second-best bass season — fish feeding hard